 And if you share your life with other species, be sure to check out my classes and books on birds, rabbits and pocket pets at www.PetSafetyCrusader.com/products/classes

-For 20 years Denise Fleck’s Sunny-dog Ink motto has been “Helping people to help their pets,” and she has…personally having taught close to 20,000 pet lovers animal life-saving skills and millions more on “The Doctors,” CNN, “Kirstie Alley’s Big Life,” Animal Planet and other TV shows.
+For more than 20 years Denise Fleck’s Sunny-dog Ink motto has been “Helping people to help their pets,” and she has…personally having taught close to 30,000 pet lovers animal life-saving skills and millions more on “The Doctors,” CNN, “Kirstie Alley’s Big Life,” Animal Planet and other TV shows.
 Denise is a frequent conference speaker, developed a line of pet first aid kits, written a dozen books and now offers classes online.

 Note: The articles on this page are copyrighted.
 Please do not reprint or use portions for any purpose without written permission from the author.
 Request permission for usage by sending an email explaining how you’d like to use the materials and what parts specifically.
 Thank you in advance!